SamuelChee/Comp4021Project/README.md

 ## TODO

+### General

+- [ ] Add game logo and refine UI design and layout to be more suited with the game theme.
+- [ ] Add game sounds for OST, bullets, collisions, damage, items, etc.
+- [ ] Store user data in a database instead of JSON.

 ### Fix Server Bugs

 - [ ] Investigate and fix the server crash issue when a client closes the window and reconnects.